- Assistant Principal

 Leadership encompasses vision, high standards, communication, teamwork, follow-though, and positive working relationships.
 Each component is necessary for success to be realized in any organization.
 I am committed to leading Leota with the highest levels of integrity, ethics, collaboration, and work ethic with the goal of enhancing student learning in a positive and safe environment.

 I grew up in Federal Way, WA and graduated from Federal Way High School...Go Eagles!
 After high school, I went on to UW to earn a BA degree in psychology while also playing four years of varsity soccer for the Huskies.
 Between junior and senior years in college, I married my high school sweetheart, Kimberly.
 After college, I was fortunate to be able to continue soccer at the professional level for a few years playing for the Everett Bigfoot, Seattle Sounders, and two different clubs in Paraguay.
 During these soccer playing years, I continued my education at UW and earned a M.Ed. degree in school counseling.
 Upon graduation, my wife and I decided to go overseas and we worked at a private school for two years in Asuncion, Paraguay.
 When returning to the states, I was hired at Inglemoor High School as a counselor in 2000 and have basically been there ever since except for a one-year stint working at a school in Honduras in 2010-2011.
 During the 2015-16 school year, I earned my principal certification through Gonzaga.
-I am so excited to be a part of the Lion Pride and look forward to continuing to partner with staff, students, and parents as we transition to being a middle school.
+I am so excited to be a part of the Lion Pride!

 As for my family, I mentioned that I am married to Kimberly who is a music teacher at Shelton View Elementary.
-I also have three daughters: Maddi is a freshman at WSU, Clara is an 11th grader at Bothell HS, and Amelia is a 9th grader at Bothell HS as well.
+I also have three daughters: Maddi graduated from Bothell HS in 2019, Clara is an 12th grader at Bothell HS, and Amelia is a 10th grader at Bothell HS as well.

 As you can probably guess, I am into soccer.
 I love watching it, playing it, and coaching it (I coached varsity boys and girls soccer at Inglemoor for 8 years).
 I also really love the outdoors whether on land (hiking and backpacking) or on water (swimming, boating, SUPing).
 I also have the traveling bug and enjoy venturing to new and exciting places.
 Ultimately, though, hanging out with my family is one of my favorite pastimes.